TEAR-ERC/tandem/docs/first-model/parameters.rst

 - **rtol**: Relative tolerance for VMax.
 Default = 0.01.
 - **t_min**: Minimum time difference between samples.
 Default = 0.0.
 - **t_max**: Maximum time difference between samples.
 Default = 365 * 24 * 3600.
+- **v_th**: Velocity threshold (optional, no default).
+If set, output for this writer is written only when the maximum slip rate VMax rises through this value (one sample per upward crossing) and all other adaptive output (atol/rtol/t_min/t_max) is disabled.
+The trigger resets once VMax drops back below v_th, so a later crossing produces another sample.
+Use this to capture a single snapshot each time the fault accelerates past a chosen seismic threshold while minimizing the amount of output written.
+It is meant to have a pseudo-checkpoint for the fault state at the time of a seismic event.

 For domain output: